 Unfortunately, as we have seen over the years at Truitt Law Offices, employers and insurers in Fort Wayne, Indiana often deny valid workman’s comp claims.
 We help workers to overcome those obstacles and pursue the benefits that they and their families deserve.
 We also explore compensation for our clients that goes beyond what workers’ compensation provides.

-For nearly four decades, workers compensation attorney Richard Truitt and our legal team at Truitt Law Offices has protected the rights of injured and ill workers in Fort Wayne and surrounding areas in Indiana.
+For nearly four decades, workers’ compensation attorney Richard Truitt and our legal team at Truitt Law Offices have protected the rights of injured and ill workers in Fort Wayne and surrounding areas in Indiana.
 We always focus on what is important to our clients and tailor our representation to meet their unique, specific goals.

 On its face, the Indiana workers’ compensation system seems simple enough: You get hurt on the job and tell your employer.
 The employer’s insurer, in turn, pays the benefits that Indiana law entitles you to receive.

 However, more often than not, workers find the workers’ compensation claims process to be difficult and confusing.
 You can try to tackle this challenge on your own.
 However, you will serve your best interests by working with an experienced workers’ compensation attorney.
 This is especially true if your employer:

 - Fails to carry workers’ compensation insurance required by law